d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 in *forward propagation* through the model.
-In other words, we implemented the calculations required for the model to generate output corresponding to come given input, but when it came time to calculate the gradients of each of our parameters, we invoked the `backward` function, relying on the `autograd` module to figure out what to do.
+In other words, we implemented the calculations required for the model to generate output corresponding to some given input, but when it came time to calculate the gradients of each of our parameters, we invoked the `backward` function, relying on the `autograd` module to figure out what to do.